sreehari59/sreehari59/README.md

 :warning: Alert!!
 May cause spontaneous code bursts.
 Enter at your own risk! :grin: :grin: :grin:
 * :office: Work -> NLP Tasks using LLM's
+  - NLP Tasks using LLM's
+  - NLP Tasks using LLM's
 * :computer: Making progress on -> AI detectors for synthetic generated images and text
 * :closed_book: Researching into adversarial attacks on AI detectors